Ideological alignment has made some accept in Castro what they would reject in other autocrats.

 And that, ultimately, was Castro’s biggest and all-encompassing failure; his failures to relinquish power until illness forced him to, or to even acknowledge that he was an impeding force in the economic and cultural growth of his society.
 Those who view his accomplishments as outweighing the harm he has done are still faced with the question of whether or not he was the only one who could have brought them about, and whether the hypothetical successor could have done it without tyranny.

-I’m not the biggest fan of Winston Churchill, but I do agree with his assessment that democracy is the worst form of government, except for all the others.
+I’m not Churchill’s biggest fan, but I do agree with his assessment that democracy is the worst form of government, except for all the others.
 Fidel loved his people, but not enough to let them choose their own destiny, or indeed enough to even give them the means by which they could discuss or even inform themselves on different roads to choose, and that is not something history will forgive him for.

 There is never any accomplishment that should not be learned from because of who accomplished it.
 This applies to Castro as well.
 The good he has done is important and should undoubtedly be replicated, but does not exist in a vacuum and must be weighed against the harm he has done.
 The moral scale will not tip in his favour in history’s rearview.